pingcap/blog/2016-12-07-Subquery-Optimization-in-TiDB.md

 + The aggregations in the \\(\mathcal{G}\\) function only uses the columns in `R`.

 It is very common to use aggregation functions together with subqueries.
 The general solution is to use the formal representation of `Apply`, and remove the correlation based on the rules, then apply the push-down rules of the aggregation function for further optimization.

 ## References

 [1] C. Galindo-Legaria and M. Joshi.
-“Orthogonal optimization of subqueries and aggregation”.
+"Orthogonal optimization of subqueries and aggregation".
 In: _Proc. of the ACM SIGMOD Conf. on Management of Data (2001)_, pp. 571–581.

 [2] D. Maier, Q. Wang and L. Shapiro. _Algebraic unnesting of nested object queries_.
 Tech. rep. CSE-99-013.
 Oregon Graduate Institute, 1999.

 [3] C. A. Galindo-Legaria. _Parameterized queries and nesting equivalences_.
 Tech. rep. MSR-TR-2000-31.
 Microsoft, 2001.

 [4] W. Yan and P.-A. Larson.
-“Eager aggregation and lazy aggregation”.
+"Eager aggregation and lazy aggregation".
 In: _Proc.
 Int.
 Conf. on Very Large Data Bases (VLDB)_ (1995), pp. 345–357.